A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Lucid Trading caps each withdrawal at $2,000 per request.
 Purdia Capital has no per-request cap.

-Overall, Lucid Trading scores higher (77 vs 68) on our trader-friendliness index.
+Overall, Lucid Trading scores higher (75 vs 68) on our trader-friendliness index.
 Key advantages: lower starting cost, more forgiving drawdown rules, faster path to funded.
-That said, Purdia Capital wins on more lenient consistency rules.
+That said, Purdia Capital wins on fewer trading restrictions, no inactivity limit, more lenient consistency rules.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.